josewhitetower/netlify-cicd/README.md

 "lint:fix": "eslint --ext .jsx,.js pages/ --fix"
 ```

-Head over to [travis-ci.org](https://travis-ci.org/dashboard) and authorize your github account
+Head over to [travis-ci.org](https://travis-ci.org/dashboard) and authorize your github account.
+Then activate your repository in your profile.

 Create a Travis file
 ```sh